verida/verida-one-webapp/README.md

 ### Features in development

 Non production-ready features must be disabled in Production deployment.
 To ensure this, add a feature flag in `/lib/config`.
-It can be simply based on `process.env.NODE_ENV=development` or it can have a dedicated environment variable.
+It can be simply based on the existing `process.env.REACT_APP_ENABLE_DEV_FEATURES=true` or it can have a dedicated environment variable.

 Check for `.env.example` for the exact variables.

+### Mock data

+In a similar way as the development features, a set of mock data is available.
+It can be enabled by setting the environment variable `REACT_APP_ENABLE_MOCK_DATA=true`.

 ### Linting and Formatting